-Homesteading for me is a way to live the life I want, right now.
+Homesteading is a way to live the life I want, right now.
 I don’t know if I always wanted that lifestyle.
-I really can’t say that truthfully, because at various stages of life I had wanted different things from life.
+I really can’t say that truthfully, because at various stages of life I had wanted different things.

-I come from a family of farmers and landlords and in spite of that I had visited my ancestral village only once every year during my summer vacation as a kid.
-That’s about it as my dad was in service with the Indian Army and we travelled the length and breadth of India during his various postings.
+I come from a family of farmers and landowners and in spite of that I had visited my ancestral village only once every year during my summer vacation as a kid.
+That’s because my dad serviced in the Indian Army and we travelled the length and breadth of India during his various postings.
 My family was extremely fortunate to be able to live together alongside my dad, which was a rarity considering he was in the Army which meant getting postings in rough terrains where you couldn’t take your family along.
 So every summer vacation, wherever we were, we would go visiting my grandparents and relatives in the south.
-That’s how I got my first taste of rural life experience from.
+That’s how I got my first taste of rural life.